Why a DBI?

 Inside the VM resides the QBDI Engine which manages the instrumented execution.
 The engine runs the JIT loop which reads the original program code and generates the instrumented code which is then executed.
 Each loop iteration operates on a basic block, a sequence of instructions which ends with a branching instruction.
 This basic block is first patched, to accommodate the JIT process, and then instrumented as instructed by the instrumentation tool.
 This instrumented basic block is written in executable memory, executed and returns the address of the next basic block to execute.
 To avoid doing twice the same work, this instrumented code is actually written in a code cache.

 The host and the guest share the same process and thus the same resources.
 This means that they use the same heap and the same libraries and this will cause issues with any non-reentrant code.
 We could have chosen to shield users from those issues by forbidding instrumentation tools to use any external libraries like some other DBI frameworks have done.
 However we believe this is an overblown issue and that there are effective mechanisms to mitigate the problem.
 Nonetheless users need to be aware of this design limitation and the mitigations side-effects.

 For example, tracing the heap memory allocator will cause deadlocks because it is not reentrant.
 There are other problematic cases but they are mostly limited to the standard C library and the OS loader.
 To avoid such issues we have an execution brokering system that allows to whitelist/blacklist specific pieces of code.
 These will be executed outside of the instrumentation process via a call hooking mechanism.
-This execution broker system is documented in Execution Filtering and Execution Filtering.
+This execution broker system is documented in the API description.